leonhsu95/portfolio/README.md

 ## Description

 This is the portfolio of Leon Hsu[leonhsu95] that demonstrates his skills as a web developer over the course of his coding bootcamp training.
-It contains his information about himself, projects and contact details/form that you potential employers or network connections can reach him with.
+It contains his information about himself, projects and contact details/form that potential employers or network connections can reach him with.

 ## Technologies